huss-osman/devops-learning/06-aws/fundamentals/04-aws-cloud-use-cases.md

 It helps build an understanding of how AWS is used across different industries, making it essential for **application hosting**, **data analytics**, **cloud storage**, **gaming platforms**, and modern **DevOps workflows**.

----

-## AWS Cloud Use Cases

-This section explores how AWS is used across different industries and workloads.
-It introduces common cloud adoption scenarios and demonstrates how organisations use AWS services to improve **scalability**, **availability**, **performance**, and **operational efficiency**.

-Understanding these use cases helps connect AWS services to real-world business requirements and highlights why cloud platforms have become essential across modern technology environments.

 ## Contents

 * [Enterprise IT](#enterprise-it)